AShirsat96/Multi-Agent-Insurance-System/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.
-This project is open-source and available under the MIT License.

 ---